Synchronize an audio recording with your score

 • Vimeo Vimeo videos

-You can sync multiple recordings to your score and choose what will be played by default when someone will open your score.
-This features is available in our web editor, our public viewer and web embed.
+You can sync multiple recordings to your score and choose which one will be played by default when someone open your score.
+This feature is available in our web editor, our public viewer and web embed.

 Sync a new recording

-To start synchronizing an audio recording, open the score in our web editor, and click on the arrow next to the play button and choose Add a recording or Manage recordings and choose Add a recording.
+To start synchronizing an audio recording, open the score in the web editor, and click on the arrow next to the play button and click on Manage recordings, then, choose Add a recording.

 Play > Add a new recording

-Then enter the link (URL) of your recording, or choose the file to upload.
-If you provide a link, this one can be a YouTube or Vimeo video, or an audio track hosted on SoundCloud.
+The sync panel should open at the bottom of the editor.
+You will be able to enter the link (URL) of your recording, or to pick a file to upload.
+If you choose to provide a link, it can be one for a YouTube or Vimeo video, or for an audio track hosted on SoundCloud.
 It should be noted that private links to Youtube, Vimeo and Soundcloud are not supported for now, only public links can be used.

 Paste the recording link